mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

 -    Standard SCSI Port

 -    floppy disk interface sharing the ST "ACSI" DMA channel
 ```
 SPARROW SPEC.
 REV A10                                       page 8
 ```
 -    serial port and  an   external   interrupt  port  connected to  MFP controller

--    a  Centronics  parallel  printer  port driven by the YamahaYM-2149 sound chip
+-    a  Centronics  parallel  printer  port driven by the Yamaha YM-2149 sound chip

--    a ST/MEGA compatible intelligent  keyboard,   mouse,   and joystick interface and option for interfacing to the new Atari Universal
+-    a ST/MEGA compatible intelligent  keyboard,   mouse,   and joystick interface and option for interfacing to the new Atari Universal Keyboard Controller.
-     Keyboard Controller.

 -    a port supporting application and diagnostic cartridges

 -    two  controller  ports  for  additional  joysticks as well as light pen/gun and paddle controllers.

-3.1.
+## 3.1.
 SCSI

-The hard disk drive  interface  is  provided  through  a standard
-SCSI
-    Interface  using  the  5380  NCR SCSI Controller.
-Transfers can take
-    place at up to 1.5Mb/s.
+The hard disk drive  interface  is  provided  through  a standard SCSI Interface  using  the  5380  NCR SCSI Controller.
+Transfers can take place at up to 1.5Mb/s.

-The   SCSI  interface  uses  a  50 pin  connector  with  the following  pin
+The   SCSI  interface  uses  a  50 pin  connector  with  the following  pin assignment:
-    assignment:

            1,3,5,7,9,11,13,15,17,19,21,23,27,29,
            31,33,35,37,39,41,43,45,47,49,20,22,